 - Faucets.
 It is the sink, tub, and shower faucets that most often need attention in a bathroom.
 Check them regularly for leaks.
 Replace bad washers or cartridges to remedy dripping faucets.
 Water supply lines hidden in the walls for tub and shower drains can be especially problematic since such hidden leaks can cause major damage before you even spot it.
 Hidden water pipe leaks often reveal themselves with signs of water damage in the room below the plumbing pipes.
 Watch the operation of faucets as you run the water—if you notice weak water pressure or an irregular spray pattern, it may be because there is calcium buildup on the aerator.
 Aerators can be removed and cleaned manually, or calcium buildup can be removed by soaking in vinegar.

 - Drains.
-Tub, shower, and sink drains in a bathroom are especially prone to soap and hair clogs, and rather than waiting for these to become full blockages, you should periodically disassemble drain traps and remove hair and debris.
-At the same time, it's a good idea to snake out the branch drains to remove clogs before they become full blockages.
+Tub, shower, and sink drains in a bathroom are especially prone to soap and hair clogs, and rather than waiting for these to become full blockages, you should periodically clear the drain with boiling water or another homemade method, use a drain blocker, and remove hair and debris from the tub or drain blocker promptly.

 - Toilets.
 A toilet has many working parts, and any one of them can wear down and cause problems.
 Remove the tank lid on the toilet and watch what happens as you flush it.
 A toilet that continues to run rather than shutting off at the end of the flush cycle is wasting a lot of water.
 Fixing a running toilet is often remarkably easy.
 If your toilet rocks slightly when you sit on it, or if you notice water seeping around its base, then it is likely that the wax ring that seals the toilet base to the drain opening has worn out and needs to be replaced.